 Not yet available in the United States

-The Wirex Travelcard is connected to the Wirex app, which supports 9 fiat currencies and 25 cryptocurrencies in the EEA including major fiat currencies like Euro, GBP, and USD, and major cryptocurrencies like BTC and ETH.
-It includes free international ATM withdrawals and automatically converts to the local currency so you never have any foreign exchange fees.
-Even better, Wirex cardholders can earn up to 10% interest on their BTC and ETH, up to 12% interest on their WXT, and up to 16% savings on Euros and GBP.
+The Wirex Travelcard is connected to the Wirex app, which supports a handful of fiat currencies and more than 30 cryptocurrencies—including the Euro, GBP, USD, Bitcoin, and Ethereum.
+It includes free international ATM withdrawals and automatically converts to the local currency, so you never have any foreign exchange fees.

 The Wirex Visa debit card isn’t yet available in the U.S., but recent moves by the company make it appear that we could see a U.S. prepaid or debit card from Wirex soon, as the company recently received its first license in Georgia.
-Hopefully, it will expand to the rest of the country because its debit card is great for those who enjoy international travel.
+Its debit card is great for those who enjoy international travel.